 Every year, Americans enjoy the 4th of July by setting off firecrackers, bottle rockets and sparklers.
 However, the celebration often turns into tragedy with the improper use of fireworks.
-According to the United States Consumer Product Safety Commission, approximately 11,900 firework-related injuries were treated in emergency departments in 2017.
+According to the United States Consumer Product Safety Commission, approximately 12,900 firework-related injuries were treated in emergency departments in 2017.
 There were at least 8 firework-related deaths in 2021.
 Between 2006 and 2021, injuries with fireworks climbed 25% in the U.S., according to CPSC estimates.
 The high number suggests more needs to be done to prevent firework-related injuries.

 Firework-Related Injury Facts